Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 srna (sRNA detection)
 ---------------------
 ``srna`` can predict different types of sRNAs.
-For intergenic and antisense sRNA, it is detected via comparison of the transcripts and annotation profile.
+For intergenic and antisense sRNA, it is detected via comparison of the transcripts and annotation profiles, as well as coverage files.
-For UTR-derived sRNA, the detection is based on the TSSs and processing sites, transcript and genome annotation.
+For UTR-derived sRNA, the detection is based on the TSSs, processing sites, transcripts, genome annotations and coverage files.
+Further filters like folding free energy change, BLAST to nr database and sRNA database can be set as well.

 - **Required files**